Cambridge-ICCS/fortran-tf-lib/README.md

 This project provides a library enabling a user to directly couple their TensorFlow models to Fortran code.
 We provide installation instructions for the library as well as instructions and examples for performing coupling.
+This library implements only enough of the TensorFlow C API to allow inference, no training.

 Project status: This project is currently in pre-release with documentation and code being prepared for a first release.
 As such breaking changes may be made.